 - Frosted Mini Wheats

 - Candy Corn

 As for the more modern campgrounds, they are great too.
 You can take a warm shower.
 You can use flushing toilets.
 Some have pools and little beaches.
-They will pick up your garbage everyday and also have plenty firewood for sale.
+Maintenance will pick up your garbage everyday and they have plenty firewood for sale.
 Modern campgrounds also have more activities such as family movie nights, craft workshops and bingo nights.
-One of the downfalls to modern campgrounds is they tend to pack people in tight and they are always crowded.
-But if you are looking for a cheaper alternative to a hotel in a more expensive vacation area, these campgrounds are perfect for families with children.
+One of the downfalls to modern campgrounds is they tend to pack people in tight.
+They are always crowded.
+But, if you are looking for a cheaper alternative to a hotel in a more expensive vacation area, these campgrounds are perfect for families with children.

 Some of My Other Outdoor Adventures

 #129 Watch The Sun Set and Sun Rise In One Day

 #138 Visit Boulder Field, Hickory Run State Park

 #296 Climb To The Top Of A Lighthouse

 #311 Watch The Sun Set On A Beach

 Grilled Naan Pizza